xiaohai2016/CluPy/README.md

 ## Library dependencies

-There is a default set of Python libraries available on each server node.
+The master node, through the `clupy.master.dependency.yaml` file, defines default set of Python libraries available on all server nodes.
+Server nodes periodically syncs with the master node(s) to install/upgrade additional libraries if any.

+Client nodes will return error or warning if libraries in its environment differ from those of the master node(s).

 For any additional library dependencies, the client side is responsible for authoring a `clupy.client.dependency.yaml` file outlining all required libraries that are needed.

 # Dependencies
 * [Tornadio](http://www.tornadoweb.org/en/stable/) - a Python web framework and asynchronous networking library